2022-10-18

 • by fabricating entities such as GUIDs, that would otherwise introduce randomness.

-• by utilizing a single thread, or forcing its threads to work in a lock-step fashion.
+• by utilizing a single thread, or forcing threads to work in a lock-step fashion.

 • etc.